Identity Cloud

 Email provider configuration changes made in one realm are applied to both realms.

-In your staging and production tenant environments, configure the email provider to use your own external SMTP server using the UI or the API.
+In your staging and production tenant environments, configure the email provider to use your own external service:

 Using the UI